Duffy (singer): Personal life

 Duffy dated Cheshire-born Mark Durston for over five years until November 2006.
 They lived in Abersoch.
 In September 2008, Duffy said that she was "on the borderline of a nervous breakdown" because of the pressure that fame had brought her.
 She said that she had considered becoming a recluse, but eventually decided against the idea for the sake of her fans.
 Although acknowledging that most people do mean well, she spoke of finding it "scary" when people recognised her in the street, and was fearful of her image possibly changing the person she is.

-In 2009 Duffy's estimated fortune of £4 million placed her in 16th place in that year's Sunday Times listing of Great Britain's wealthiest young musicians.
+In 2009, Duffy's estimated fortune of £4 million placed her in 16th place in that year's Sunday Times listing of Great Britain's wealthiest young musicians.
 She dated Welsh international rugby player Mike Phillips from September 2009 to May 2011.

-On 3 October 2012, Duffy escaped from a fire in the rented penthouse apartment in which she was living, Abbots House in Kensington, London.
+On 3 October 2012, Duffy escaped from a fire in her rented penthouse apartment in Abbots House in Kensington, London.

 She was awarded an Honorary Fellowship by Bangor University on 10 July 2011.

+In July 2011, Duffy was sued by Angela Becker, the manager she had hired in 2010 to replace her former manager Jeanette Lee.
+Becker said that she was hired in March 2010 and was dismissed in December 2010, but was supposed to remain Duffy's manager until the end of the promotion of Endlessly or alternatively four months after its initial release.

 Kidnapping and recovery

-On 25 February 2020, on her official website, Duffy wrote that she had been "raped and drugged and held hostage over some days".
+On 25 February 2020, on her official website, Duffy wrote that she had been "raped and drugged and held hostage over some weeks".
 She said she had disappeared from the spotlight so she could recover, adding that she was now doing well, but it had taken her time to recover.
-She did not specify the identity of her attacker(s) or mention when or where the attack took place.
+She did not disclose the identity of her attackers or when or where the attack took place.

 In a longer statement published that April, Duffy wrote that she had been drugged at a restaurant on her birthday, taken to a foreign country on a plane, and was then held captive in a hotel room and raped.
 Since the ordeal, Duffy said that she spent "almost 10 years completely alone" and, thanking her psychologist, said that she now felt she could "leave this decade behind", but added: "I very much doubt I will ever be the person people once knew".